bishoy2002/IT-1025-Bishoy/Lab4/readme.md

 ### Assignment statement:
 A assignment statement places a value on a noun.
 An example of a assignment statement is X = 1000.
 It means that the value 1000 is being assigned to the variable, which in this example is X.
 ### Function:
 A function in python is a block of code that preforms some tasks and that can be called by a specific name that the programmer chooses.
 To make a function, you would have to use the "def" code.
 An example of a function is: def example(text).
-Also its useful to know thst you have to use "return" to get out of the function.
+Also its useful to know that you have to use "return" to get out of the function.
 ### Three data types:
 Three data types are, Integer, Floating-Point, and String Data.
 Integers are negative and positive whole numbers, for example -1,0,1,2.
 Floating-points are decimal numbers, for example -0.5, 0.0, 0.5.
 Finally string points are words, for example "hello world".
 ## Graphics